-TOEFL iBT Preparation is designed for students who plan to take the Internet-based Test of English as a Foreign Language, the exam widely used by U.S. and Canadian colleges and universities to measure the English language skills of non-native speakers of English.
-The course focuses on the four skills covered on the TOEFL iBT reading, reading, listening, speaking, and writing with special emphasis on the types of questions and activities included on the test.
-Through practice with TOEFL iBT-type questions and activities, students will become familiar with the format and time limits of the test; learn techniques for correctly answering oral and written TOEFL questions; and understand how to compose successful integrated and independent writing responses.
+TOEFL iBT Preparation is designed for students who plan to take the internet-based Test of English as a Foreign Language, the exam widely used by US and Canadian colleges and universities to measure the English language skills of non-native speakers of English.
+The course focuses on the four skills covered on the $\mathsf{TOEFL}\:\mathsf{iBT}-\mathsf{reading},$ listening, speaking, and writing - with special emphasis on the types of questions and activities included on the test.
+Through practice with TOEFL iBT-type questions and activities, students will become familiar with the format and time limits of the test; learn techniques for correctly answering oral and written TOEFL questions; and understand how to compose successful integrated and independent writing tasks.